 Planning a wedding is stressful.
 Planning it in four months?
 It felt a little bit impossible to pull-off.
 There were lots of tears and a few compromises, but the wedding must go on!
 Oh yeah, did I mention that we planned the wedding while in two separate states, about a thousand miles apart?
 Thank goodness for Google Docs.

-Did you read the first post about our wedding?
+Did you read our first post about planning a microwedding?
 Check out part 1!

 1. Wedding Dress

 Whelp.
 We’ve arrived at this topic.
 When planning a microwedding, you definitely want to have your wedding dress at the top of the to-do list.
 The reason I suggest this is because finding a dress can take a while and because tailoring can take a while (even with a non-traditional dress).